ikranhaji/connectcon/Readme.md

 - OPEN WEATHER API- Go to this website https://openweathermap.org/api/geocoding-api make an account and recieve an API key
 - PEXELS API- Go to this website https://www.pexels.com/api/ make an account and recieve an API key

-Need to create a .env file that follows the structure of the example.env file provided.
-Once you received the API Keys- add them to you .env file

 ## Getting Started
 Clone this repository to your local machine